 Just Economy Conference – May 11, 2021

-We will also highlight key findings from a recent Shriver Center and Earthjustice report on the proximity of Superfund sites and other toxic sites to federally assisted housing, which will include recommendations on how to maximize tenant involvement in the future of their housing, and surrounding community.
+We also highlighted key findings from a recent Shriver Center and Earthjustice report on the proximity of Superfund sites and other toxic sites to federally assisted housing, which included recommendations on how to maximize tenant involvement in the future of their housing, and surrounding community.

-The panel will focus on lifting up local case studies and model solutions to these problems, including community engagement, litigation strategies and public policy change.
-Because we are on the cusp of a new administration, we will also pay particular attention to needed reforms at the federal level that are of interest to both housing and environmental justice advocates.
+The panel focused on lifting up local case studies and model solutions to these problems, including community engagement, litigation strategies and public policy change.
+Because we are on the cusp of a new administration, we also paid particular attention to needed reforms at the federal level that are of interest to both housing and environmental justice advocates.

 - Megan Haberle, Senior Policy counsel, NAACP Legal Defense and Educational Fund

 - Emily Coffey, Housing Attorney at the Shriver Center on Poverty Law

 - Debbie Shezewer, Managing Attorney of Earth justices Midwest Office in Chicago.

 - Bridgett Simmons, Staff Attorney with the National Housing Law Project